LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

+\textbf{Comparative Analysis.} Most existing work, including state-of-the-art frameworks such as Malguise~\cite{ling2024wolf}, focuses on generating binary-level adversarial malware.
+To compare, we ran Malguise on four samples flagged by Malgraph, the target model used for generating variants.
+It produced one variant per sample and successfully bypassed Malgraph on Fungus, Dexter, and Babuk.
+We collected all four variants (three successful, one failed) and reported their AV Rate ($\mathcal{R}^{\hat{M}_s}$) using VirusTotal and Hybrid Analysis in Table~\ref{tab:comparative_evaluations}.
+The first column of Table~\ref{tab:comparative_evaluations} lists the samples, followed by two columns each for detection rates under VirusTotal and Hybrid Analysis.

-The first column of Table~\ref{tab:comparative_evaluations} is the four malware samples that we used for this comparative analysis.
-The next two columns represent the detection rate under VirusTotal, where we show both Malguise and \system.
-The last two columns represent the same for Hybrid Analysis.
-For \system, we show the Overall Variant Average AV Detection Rate across all generated variants for each sample ( Represented by the red-dotted line in Figures~\ref{fig:combined-av-rates}).
-For VirusTotal, Fungus shows a close detection rate compared to Malguise, while others show a lower AV detection rate.
-We observe that the AV detection rate reduction was up to about 6.03\% and on average about 3.8\% for the three samples other than Fungus.
-As for Hybrid Analysis columns, we see that all the samples show lower reductions compared to Malguise.
-For this AV detection engine, we see a reduction of up to about 4.1\% and on average about 3\%.
+For \system, we show the Overall Variant Average AV Detection Rate across all generated variants for each sample ( Red-dotted line in Figures~\ref{fig:combined-av-rates}).
+For VirusTotal, Fungus shows a comparable detection rate to Malguise, while the other show a reduced rate.
+The AV detection rate reduction was up to about 6.03\% and on average about 3.8\% for the three samples other than Fungus.
+In Hybrid Analysis, all samples exhibit larger reductions compared to Malguise, with a maximum of approximately 4.1\% and an average of 3\%.

-This presents an interesting insight into the capabilities of source-code-based LLM-driven transformations.
-Malguise operates at the binary level, modifying compiled executables using semantic NOP insertion and call-based redividing techniques to generate malware variants optimized for bypassing machine learning-based classifiers.
-This approach does not require compilation and directly patches binaries in place rather than modifying source code.
-In contrast, our framework transforms malware at the source-code level using LLMs, requiring compilation and debugging to maintain functional correctness.
-We do not incorporate search-based methods into our work and do not optimize against any target (such as a classifier, as in the case of Malguise).
-Despite these fundamental methodological and abstraction-level differences, \system's variants achieved competitive AV detection rates compared to Malguise.
-Although the reductions in detection rate were marginal, the fact that \system{} performs comparably without explicitly optimizing for evasion demonstrates the practical potential of LLM-guided malware source code transformation in evasive malware variant generation.
+\begin{mdframed}[innerleftmargin=3pt, innerrightmargin=3pt, innertopmargin=2pt, innerbottommargin=2pt] Malguise operates at the binary level, patching compiled executables using search methods to generate malware variants optimized for bypassing ML classifiers.
+Our framework transforms malware at the source-code level using LLMs, requiring compilation and debugging to maintain functional correctness.
+We do not incorporate search-based methods and do not optimize against any target.
+Despite these fundamental methodological and abstraction-level differences, \system's variants achieved competitive AV detection rates.
+While the improvements are marginal, the results show the practical potential of LLM-guided source-level transformations for generating evasive malware variants. \end{mdframed}